NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 **Here is a summarized list of feedback we gathered from others.
 We also had a chance to gather some feedback from other friends on campus:**

-* The product should include voice to make the device more accessible to people with disabilities like color blindness.
+* The product should include voice to make the device **more accessible to people with disabilities like color blindness**.
-* The product should be able to communicate a slightly incomplete set of ingredients.
+* The product should be able to communicate a slightly **incomplete set of ingredients** - both for purchasing and for deciding if the current set is acceptable to still cook with.
-* The product should have the ability to guide impromptu recipes, not just ones  from a pre-created list.
+* The product should have the **ability to guide impromptu recipes**, not just ones from a pre-created list.
-* The product should also have global knowledge of a uder's kitchen (pantry, utensils, cooking mediums, etc.).
+* The product should also have **global knowledge of a user's kitchen** (pantry, utensils, cooktops, etc.).
-* The product could also help the user optimize how they store their ingredients to maximize space and proper placement.
+* The product could also help the user **optimize how they store their ingredients** to maximize space and proper placement.
-* The product can help the user plan meals (when to thaw ingredients, creating recipes that best balance remaining ingredients, etc.).
+* The product can help the user **plan meals** (when to thaw ingredients, creating recipes that best balance remaining ingredients, etc.).

+**Please note that no AI tools were used when aggregating this feedback.**

 ## Part B. Act out the Interaction